JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

   > parenthesis -> multiplication or division -> addition or subtraction

 - The operation only works against number values.
-It will not work against strings or strings that represent numbers:
+It does not work against strings or strings that represent numbers:

-  > `'1'` will not work, has to be `1`
+  > `'1'` does not work, it has to be `1`

 Example query: